Marine Corps helps young woman find her voice

 Not only has she created a support network for victims or those who also advocate for sexual assault awareness, her relationship with her own family has strengthened and grown since she has joined the Marine Corps.

 Kliewer did not let her sexual assault hold her back.
-Through the Marine Corps and her mentors, she has found strength, inspiration and the motivation to continue bettering herself and others around her.
+Through the Marine Corps and her mentors she has found strength, inspiration and motivation to continue to better herself.

-Each Marine Corps unit has a uniformed victim advocate who is an active duty Marine who volunteers to provide information, guidance, referrals and support to Marines and Sailors who have been sexually assaulted.

-“I am grateful being able to become a Marine and to reach this point,” said Kliewer.
-“It helps me understand the depth of being a Marine and has made me exceptionally grateful for being a musician and playing in honor for those who are serving today.”
+“I am grateful for the process of becoming a Marine and to reach this point,” said Kliewer.
+“It helped me understand the depth of being a Marine, but also has made me exceptionally grateful for being a musician and being able to play in honor of those who made the ultimate sacrifice as well as for those who are serving today.”

 |Date Taken: